globaltravelreport/global-travel-report/content/articles/1-uk-travel-guide-for-aussies-tips-best-times-to-visit.md

 imageLink: 'https://unsplash.com'
 slug: 1-uk-travel-guide-for-aussies-tips-best-times-to-visit
 metaTitle: '''1.
 UK Travel Guide for Aussies: Tips & Best Times to Visit'''
-metaDescription: "
-  The UK is calling all Australian adventurers to explore its historic cities, stunning countryside, and vibrant cultural scene.
-But before you pack yo..."
+metaDescription: ' The UK is calling all Australian adventurers to explore its historic cities, stunning countryside, and vibrant cultural scene.
+But before you pack yo...'
 keywords: ''
 originalTitle: 'UK Travel Guide for Aussies: Tips & Best Times to Visit'
 published: 'true'